zseljee/re-faircal/README.md

 | My awesome model   |     85%         |      95%       |

 ## Contributing

+To edit the paper, go to [this overleaf project](https://www.overleaf.com/project/63bbfc495280d6de78aa8d20) if you have permission, or view the paper with [this link](https://www.overleaf.com/read/zpqvnmvcbgsc).

 >📋  Pick a licence and describe how to contribute to your code repository.